timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 87-DEFENSE ACQUISITION WORKFORCE/SUBCHAPTER II-ACQUISITION POSITIONS AND ACQUISITION WORKFORCE CAREER FIELDS.md

     * (B) not more than five may be officers of the Navy and Marine Corps; and

-    * (C) not more than five may be officers of the Air Force.
+    * (C) not more than five may be officers of the Air Force and Space Force.

   * (2) NUMBER IN EACH MILITARY DEPARTMENT.—Subject to paragraph (1), the number of Senior Military Acquisition Advisors for each military department shall be as required and identified by the service acquisition executive of such military department and approved by the Under Secretary of Defense for Acquisition and Sustainment.